 Dr. John Stanley Ferguson was born on the 7th of January, 1897 in Harwich Township, Chatham-Kent.
 He was the 9th of 11 children born to William Alexander Ferguson and the former Jennie McNaughton.
 His parents were farmers and his siblings were; Jane “Jennie” Ferguson, William Ferguson, Dougald Ferguson, Margaret Ann Ferguson, Archibald Douglas Ferguson, Edith Ferguson, Jessie May Ferguson, Robert R. Ferguson, Duncan James Ferguson and Hector Alexander Ferguson.
-His father died of blood poisoning on the 6th of October, 1900 at St Joseph’s Hospital in Chatham when Dr. Ferguson was only 3 years old.
-Dr. Ferguson attended S.S. #9, Harwich Twp, a one room school house, before attending Chatham Collegiate Institute for High School.
+His father died of blood poisoning on the 6th of October, 1900 at St Joseph’s Hospital in Chatham when Dr. Ferguson was just 3 years old.
+Dr. Ferguson attended S.S. #9, Harwich Twp, a one room school house, before attending Chatham Collegiate Institute for his secondary school education.

 After his service to his country, he completed his medical training and graduated M.B. in 1921.
 The 1928 Ontario Medical Register records that Dr. Ferguson joined the Ontario College of Physicians and Surgeons on the 30th of June, 1921.
 Dr. Ferguson practiced in Strasburg, Saskatchewan for 3 years, before returning to Chatham-Kent.
 He joined the practice of Dr. James Warren Rutherford in Chatham.
 They remained partners until Dr. Rutherford’s death in 1939.
 In the 1960’s Dr. Ferguson’s office was located at 47 King St., West in Chatham.
 According to the 1941 Shepherds City of Chatham Business Directory, Dr. Ferguson’s office phone number was 39.